-An institution shall demonstrate that it is incorporated in one of the 19 states of the north central region or operating under federal authority in conjunction with an executive branch or independent federal agency or branch of the U.S. military.
+An institution shall demonstrate that it is incorporated in, or operating under federal authority in conjunction with an executive branch or independent federal agency or branch of the U.S. military in, the United States.
 An institution applying for or holding accredited or candidate status with HLC shall demonstrate that its primary purpose is higher education.